Information Security

 “ISAC” means the Information Security Advisory Council established by this policy.

-“CSO” means the Chief Security Officer of the University.
+“CISO” means the Chief Information Security Officer of the University.

 “Mobile Equipment” means cellular telephones, smart phones, data cards, hotspot devices, tablets, accessories and other telecommunications equipment requiring access to a telecommunications service provider network.